FYI's and Other Helpful Things

 - Teach your children that the Church is where God dwells; it is a very special and holy place where good behavior is not only suggested, but required.

-- Our little ones have rules at school and standards to behave by, Gods house is no different.
-It's never too late to set the bar and put a reasonable level of expectation on your little ones.
+- Our little ones have rules at school and standards/expectations to behave by.
+Gods house is no different.
+It's never too late to set the bar and put a reasonable level of age-appropriate expectation on your little ones.

-Remember, we're all just doing our best!
-We love hearing the rustle and bustle of the little ones - it means the Church is alive and well!
+- Remember, we're all just doing our best!
+We love hearing the occasional rustle and bustle of the little ones - it means the Church is alive and well!
 We're here to encourage and support you!
+If you need help with your little ones, let us know how we can support you.
+We’re family!
+We’re here to help!

 Handling the Holy Bread